Mangal D Karnad

 Schema-Ready Summary - (Can be used for Book schema, Product schema, or Article schema)

-Malli and the Mulki Stories is a collection of short stories for kids set in Mulki, Karnataka.
+Malli and the Mulky Stories is a collection of short stories for kids set in Mulky, Karnataka.
 Written in simple, engaging English, these short moral stories follow everyday moments from childhood, play, learning, fear, family routines, and quiet acts of care.
 The stories are culturally rooted yet universally relatable, making them suitable for children as well as shared reading with parents and grandparents.
 Values emerge naturally through lived experiences rather than direct instruction.